SalviaSage/Keyboard-Layouts/TPA-Keyboard-Layout/readme.md

-TPA Keyboard Layout v4.9 for the TPA typable method on Windows 10.
+TPA Keyboard Layout v5.1 for the TPA typable method on Windows 10.
+Updated: 2021-07-04

 This is the typable keyboard layout for the phonetic alphabet which I created which can be found here: https://github.com/SalviaSage/Translingual-Phonetic-Alphabet

 It was really difficult to develop this alphabet and at first it wasn't easy to type with.
-This is because it has about 20 vowel letters and about 250 contoid letters.
+This is because it has about 20 vowel letters and currently 240 contoid letters.
-It has to have that many letters plus about 150 combining diacritics to support aditional functions.
+It has to have that many letters plus about 160 combining diacritics to support aditional functions.

 (1) Basically, the TPA is a caseless alphabet, so, the caps lock in its traditional use is useless.
 Since the TPA has a lot of letters, we need to use the caps lock key as a modifier key in addition to the shift and ctrl+alt keys.